jenkinsci/winstone/README.md

     java -jar winstone.jar --warfile=<location of warfile> (+ other options)

-To run a directory full of war files:

-    java -jar winstone.jar --webappsDir=<location of webapps directory> (+ other options)

 To run locally exploded web archive:

     java -jar winstone.jar --webroot=<location of webroot> (+ other options)